Drift velocity of edge magnetoplasmons due to magnetic edge channels: Conclusions

-Out theoretical analysis opens the door for prediction of edge-mode velocities with taking into account the local edge response beyond the long-wavelength phenomenological and classical approaches.
-Numerical calculations for specific physical realizations will be performed in the future.
-Further development of the theory adapted to more complicated electronic structure and electromagnetic response near the edge should take into account dissipation at non-integer Landau level fillings \cite{Johnson,Sokolik} and spatial structure of compressible and incompressible stripes \cite{Talyanskii1,Chklovskii}.
 It is also of interest to extend our theory on massless Dirac electrons in doped graphene with accounting for specific character of their edge states at boundaries of graphene lattice having different orientations \cite{Abanin}, and on different unconventional materials such as quantum anomalous Hall insulators \cite{Mahoney2017,Wang2023,Martinez}, magic-angle twisted bilayer graphene \cite{Do} with a flat-band electron spectrum, and other graphene-based heterostructures.